-- Rule 10.1 Except for the use of land for Low Intensity Dryland Farming, Aany existing land use as at the date the Plan is made operative that results in a discharge of nitrogen or phosphorus which may enter water, in the Nutrient Management Area shown on Map 4, is a permitted activity provided that: - (a) on or before 1 January 2017 the land is subject to: - (i) an Industry Certification System; or - (ii) a Catchment Agreement; or - (iii) an Irrigation Scheme Management Plan; or - (iv) a Lifestyle Block Management Plan.
+Rule 10.1 Except for the use of land for Low Intensity Dryland Farming, Aany existing land use as at the date the Plan is made operative that results in a discharge of nitrogen or phosphorus which may enter water, in the Nutrient Management Area shown on Map 4, is a permitted activity provided that:

+- a. on or before 1 January 2017 the land is subject to:

+- i. an Industry Certification System; or

+- ii. a Catchment Agreement; or

+- iii. an Irrigation Scheme Management Plan; or

+- iv. a Lifestyle Block Management Plan.

-And
+And and

-- ... - (b) a record of the annual average amount of nitrate-nitrogen and phosphorus loss from the land, for the period from 1 July 2012 to 30 June 2016, calculated using the Overseer nutrient budget model (or an alternative nutrient budget model approved by the Canterbury Regional Council) shall be submitted to the Council by 1 October 2016.
-For production land use activities where Overseer cannot adequately model nutrient losses, an alternate method such as nutrient loading rates (e.g. kgN/ha/year deposited on the land) for the period from 1 July 2012 to 30 June 2016 shall be submitted to the Council by 1 October 2016; - (c) any nitrate-nitrogen leached from the land shall not cause or contribute to any measured1 exceedence of the Policy 5.3 and Policy 5.3A limits for the 95th percentile concentration of nitrate-nitrogen in the mainstem or tributaries of the Hurunui and Waiau Rivers; and
+- b. a record of the annual average amount of nitrate-nitrogen and phosphorus loss from the land, for the period from 1 July 2012 to 30 June 2016, calculated using the Overseer nutrient budget model (or an alternative nutrient budget model approved by the Canterbury Regional Council) shall be submitted to the Council by 1 October 2016.
+For production land use activities where Overseer cannot adequately model nutrient losses, an alternate method such as nutrient loading rates (e.g. kgN/ha/year deposited on the land) for the period from 1 July 2012 to 30 June 2016 shall be submitted to the Council by 1 October 2016; - any nitrate-nitrogen leached from the land shall not cause or contribute to any measured1 exceedence of the Policy 5.3 and Policy 5.3A limits for the 95th percentile concentration of nitrate-nitrogen in the mainstem or tributaries of the Hurunui and Waiau Rivers; and d. contaminants leached from the land shall not cause or contribute to any measured2 breach of the Resource Management (National Environmental Standards for Human Drinking Water) Regulations 2007 or the guideline values or maximum acceptable values for determinands in the Drinking Water Standards of New Zealand 2008 for any registered drinking water supply takes.